OpenAI GPT

 Introduction

-GPT, the latest and largest language model developed by OpenAI, has received a lot of media attention for its remarkable capabilities in natural language processing.
+GPT, the large language model developed by OpenAI, received a lot of media attention in early 2023 for its remarkable capabilities in natural language processing.
 With its advanced algorithms and massive training capabilities, GPT has the ability to generate text that reads as if it had been created by a human.
 It can complete tasks and even create new content.

 Requirements

-To use the plugin you must have an account with OpenAI.
-For testing purposes free trial credentials may be used, but be aware that such accounts will have strict usage limits.
+To use the plugin you must have an account and API key from OpenAI.
+For testing purposes free trial credentials may be used, but be aware that such accounts will have strict usage limits and at the moment don't allow images to be processed.
+To process images you'll need to add some credit to your account.
+Once you've logged in to your Open AI account it's Settings>Billing>Add payment details.
+Pricing can be found here

 Initial configuration